redhat-openstack/website/source/uncategorized/instack-faq.html.md

 The following are example rc files to source before deploying the overcloud.
 Descriptions of the variables are below

-Example rc file for deploying the overcloud on a virtual machine setup:
+Example deploy-overcloudrc file for deploying the overcloud on a virtual machine setup:

     #!/bin/bash
     export CPU=1